Pet Eye Clinic in Southwest Florida for OFA Eye Exams

 The board certified ophthalmologists at Animal Eye Doctors pet eye clinic in Southwest Florida provide OFA certification eye exams.

-OFA Eye Certification examinations are screening exams performed by board certified veterinary ophthalmologists.
+OFA Eye Certification examinations are screening exams performed by board-certified veterinary ophthalmologists.
 The OFA Companion Animal Eye Registry (CAER) provides breeders with information regarding canine eye diseases so that they may make informed breeding decisions in an effort to produce healthier dogs.

 The Eye Certification exam consists of indirect ophthalmoscopy and slit lamp biomicroscopy.
 It is not a comprehensive ocular health examination, but rather an eye screening exam.
 Before the exam, the eyes are dilated with eye drops.
-Following the examination, the board certified veterinary ophthalmologist will complete the OFA Companion Animal Eye Registry (CAER) form and indicate any specific disease(s) found.
+Following the examination, the board-certified veterinary ophthalmologist will complete the OFA Companion Animal Eye Registry (CAER) form and indicate any specific disease(s) found.

 The exam will generate one of three results: Pass and eligible for certification, Breeder Option but eligible for certification, and No and not eligible for certification.